Freeze Help tutorial

 - Have a bucket ready near the shutoff valve inside.
 If you have someone else handy to hold the bucket, you can do STEP 3 now.
 If you are doing this by yourself, you can wait and do this part after STEP 2.
 If you have a helper to wait inside while you go outside, you can OPEN THE DRAIN CAP now.
 WATER MAY NOT COME OUT YET, since the water will be suctioned in the pipe until you go outside.
 If you're by yourself, skip this for now and you'll do it as Step 3.
 While water not drain out just yet, it will once you do the next step, so be ready!

 -Turn handles and petcocks to diagonal positions - you may need to use gloves for the large handles, and a flat-head screwdriver for the small petcocks.
 (Water will drain from the now-open pipe in your basement once you do this, so be ready!
 If you haven't opened the drain inside yet, that's ok - you'll do this soon.)
 Note that handles and petcocks on the backflow valve are slanted at 45 degree angles from the pipes that they are attached to.
 DO NOT turn handles to a fully closed position, and make sure petcocks are at a slanted position too.
 Fully closing pipes can trap water behind your ball valves and cause freeze damage as well.
-Once you are finished, right (above mobile) is what your backflow valve should look like in drained, or winter, position:
+Once you are finished, right (or above for mobile devices) is what your backflow valve should look like in drained, or winter, position:

 EXTRA STEP IF WE'RE IN A LONG FREEZE (OPTIONAL - not needed until the day's high temperatures stay consistently below freezing for a few days):